Sec3 logo — Solana smart contract security firm

 A full sample sec3-alerts.yml file can be found here.

-The screenshot above shows a detected missing signer check issue in Code scanning alerts.
+The code scanning alert above shows a detected missing signer check issue.

 About sec3 (Formerly Soteria)